ivanov-slk/antique-tetrachords-player-kivy/README.md

-# antique_tetrachords_player
+# antique-tetrachords-player-kivy
 A simple player for a few of the antique tetrachords.
+Its sole purpose is to give aural idea for the intervals that are described in the book below.

-Online version:
+Implemented in Kivy, a Cross-platform Python Framework for NUI Development.

-https://antique-tetrachords.firebaseapp.com/
+There is an online version that implements the same functionalities: https://antique-tetrachords.firebaseapp.com/
 (source code: https://github.com/ivanov-slk/antique-tetrachords)